Interlisp/Interlisp.github.io/content/en/running/_index.md

 ## Developing Medley Interlisp itself

 This process isn't well documented yet.
 The scripts "scripts/loadup*" in the github/interlisp/medley/ repository are used.
+See README.md files in the GitHub repo.